ncatlab/nlab-content/pages/936.md

 The [[whiskering]] actions of maps on homotopies (and more generally in any [[(∞,1)-category]] or category with a [[cylinder functor]]) gives two homotopies $f\circ g \circ f \sim f$, namely $f_*H = f\circ H : X\times I \to Y$ and $f^*K = K\circ (f\times I)$.
 Similarly, of course, there are two homotopies $g\circ f \circ g \sim g$, namely $g_*K$ and $g^*H$.
 In the usual definition of homotopy equivalence, there is no coherence required between these.
 That is handled precisely by the notion of **stong homotopy equivalence**.
 More precisely Lashof defined

-###Definition###
++-- {: .un_defn}
+###### Definition
 A **strong homotopy equivalence** between spaces $X$ and $Y$ is a quadruple $(f,g,H,K)$, as above, such that $f_*H \sim f^*K$ and $g_*K\sim g^*H$.
+=--

 Thus this imposes a minimal coherence condition on the data making up the homotopy equivalence.
 The definition clearly can be generalised to any reasonable setting with a notion of homotopy.

+For example, in a [[2-category]] where a homotopy is a [[natural isomorphism]], and a homotopy between homotopies is just an [[equality]], a homotopy equivalence is simply an [[equivalence]], while a strong homotopy equivalence is the same as an [[adjoint equivalence]].

 The question naturally arises as to whether all homotopy equivalences are strong. [[Rainer Vogt]](1972) proved

-###Vogt's lemma###
++-- {: .un_lemma}
+###### Vogt's Lemma
-If $f: X\to Y$ be a morphism that is a homotopy equivalence in $Top$, let $g: Y\to X$ be a homotopy inverse and $H:g \circ f \sim 1_X$ a homotopy, then there is a homotopy $K: f \circ g \sim 1_Y$ such that $(f,g,H,K)$ is a strong homotopy equivalence.
+If $f: X\to Y$ be a morphism that is a homotopy equivalence in $Top$, let $g: Y\to X$ be a homotopy inverse and $H:g \circ f \sim 1_X$ a homotopy.
+Then there is a homotopy $K: f \circ g \sim 1_Y$ such that $(f,g,H,K)$ is a strong homotopy equivalence.
+=--

 Various versions of this are known in other settings, e.g. $SSet$-enriched categories.
+In a 2-category the corresponding fact is that any equivalence can be improved to an adjoint equivalence, by changing at most one of the 2-cell isomorphisms involved.

-It is to be noted that the coherence is not required to continue to higher levels.
+Note, though, that the coherence supplied by Vogt's lemma is not required to continue to higher levels.
 There is no condition of compatibilty between the two 'homotopies between the homotopies'.
+In some situations, at least, some higher compatibility is known to be derivable; for instance, any biequivalence in a [[3-category]] can be improved to an adjoint biequivalence.

 +--{.query}
 [[Tim]]: I do not know if there is a neat formulation of the full homotopy coherent version of this, nor exactly in what settings the analogous abstract versions of Vogt's lemma go across

+[[Mike Shulman]]: I think there's a "full coherentification" version for quasicategories in HTT somewhere.
 =--

-The result plays a key role in the proof of Vogt's theorem (cf.  [[homotopy coherent diagram]]s).
+Vogt's Lemma plays a key role in the proof of Vogt's theorem (cf. [[homotopy coherent diagram]]s).

 [[!redirects homotopy equivalences]]